Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 Apply at the Port of Entry

 Usually, you must apply for your first study permit before coming to Canada.
-However, some international students, such as Citizens of the United States, may be able to apply for a study permit at the Canadian port of entry.
-Those foreign nationals must meet the criteria to apply on entry as per IRPR section R214.
+However, some international students, such as citizens of the United States, may be able to apply for a study permit at the Canadian port of entry.
+Those foreign nationals must meet the criteria to apply upon entry as per IRPR section R214.
 Please visit Study permits: Making an application to learn more.

-You’ll meet a Canada Border Services Agency (CBSA) officer when you arrive in Canada.
+You’ll meet a CBSA officer when you arrive in Canada.
 The officer will:

 • ask to see your passport or travel documents,

-• check if your medical exam is valid (if you need one),
+• check if your medical exam is valid (if applicable),

 • ask you a few questions, and

-• verify if you meet the eligibility requirement to apply for a study permit at the port of entry.
+• verify if you meet the eligibility requirements to apply for a study permit at the port of entry.

-Please note that entry to Canada is at the discretion of a CBSA officer.
-The CBSA officer will review all your supporting documents and decide whether you can enter Canada at your port of entry.
-In addition, they must be satisfied that you meet the requirements to enter Canada and that you will leave Canada at the end of your authorized stay.
+It's important to note that entry into Canada is subject to the discretion of a CBSA officer.
+Upon your arrival at a Canadian port of entry, the CBSA officer will thoroughly review all your supporting documents.
+They will then make a determination regarding your eligibility to enter Canada.
+Additionally, they must be satisfied that you meet the entry requirements and intend to depart Canada at the end of your authorized stay.

 Important Considerations